What Do I Need to Start Sailmaking & Sewing Sails?

 Sailrite® Edge Hotknife or Edge Cordless Hotknife

 A hotknife is an essential sailmaking tool.
 A hotknife cuts and seals synthetic fabric, webbing and rope so your material will never unravel.
 Hotknives are required for sealing webbing ends, rope, sailcloth corners and more.
 Using a hotknife at sail corners melts the multiple layers of sailcloth together, keeping the assembly from separating at the edges and becoming ragged.
-Choose between the original Edge and Cordless version depending on whether you see yourself working on your boat or at the marina versus in a designated sail loft or workshop with available outlets.
+Choose between the original Edge and the Cordless version, depending on whether you see yourself working on your boat or at the marina versus in a designated sail loft or workshop with available power outlets.

 Sailrite® Cutting Block & Die Holder

 When cutting holes for grommets and eyelets, you need to protect your work surface with a cutting block.
 The Sailrite Cutting Block & Die Holder is a great choice.
-It features two cutting surfaces — a hard, durable plastic and resilient rubber cutting pad — so you can choose which is best for your particular application.
+It features two cutting surfaces — a hard, durable plastic and a resilient rubber cutting pad — so you can choose which is best for your particular application.
 Plus, its compact size makes it easy to store in a toolbox or on your boat.

 Dacron® Non-Adhesive Backed Tape